Ethan830/EmoryHacks-TeamHecker/README.md

 Empowering accessibility, one tab at a time.

+Learn more about Visibly and how it was created, [click here!](https://devpost.com/software/visibly-6kja0c)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).